fernandojunior/python-boilerplate-module/project_name/README.md

 ## Install

-Download the project, [build](https://pythonhosted.org/setuptools/setuptools.html) a distribution `python setup.py sdist` and install it `pip install --user dist/*.tar.gz`.
+Download the project, build `python setup.py sdist` and install it `pip install --user dist/*.tar.gz`.

 [//]: # (If you want to your users install the dist from PYPI using pip see:)
 [//]: # (http://python-packaging-user-guide.readthedocs.org/en/latest/distributing/)